FamilySearch/pewpew/README.md

 ## Changelog
 ### v0.5.6
+Changes:
+- Add `headers_all` property to both `request` and `response` to allow the access of multiple header values which share the same header name.

 Bugfix:
 - Fix regression introduced in v0.5.5 where specifying a `provider` multiple times in a `provides` would only use the last specified one.
-- Add `headers_all` property to both `request` and `response` to allow the access of multiple header values which share the same header name.
+- Fix bug where non-ascii characters could cause an error reading a file when using the `line` (default) `format`.

 ### v0.5.5
 Changes: